-Romania: Hidroelectrica insolvency exit unknown despite announcements for IPO21.
-June 2016. / SEE Energy News
+Romania: Hidroelectrica insolvency exit unknown despite announcements for IPO, SEE Energy News

 Judicial administrator of the Romanian electricity producer Hidroelectrica Remus Borza said that the company is ready to exit insolvency next week, namely on 8 June when the next term for the retrial is scheduled at the Bucharest Court.